sharkdp/numbat/book/src/example-numbat_syntax.md

 3 in to cm        # Unit conversion with the 'to' keyword

 cos(pi/3 + pi)    # Call mathematical functions
-pi/3 + pi // cos  # equivalent, useful in REPL
+pi/3 + pi // cos  # same as above, useful in REPL

 # 4. Variable definitions